philc/book-notes/how to talk so kids will listen - adele faber.md

     * http://www.parents-central.com/2012/descriptive-praise-a-powerful-motivator-to-shape-your-childs-behavior/s

 * Freeing children from roles (chapter 6)
-  * Avoid giving your kids a label or roll ("he's a troublemaker", "she always has to be the boss") because your perceptions will inevitably reinforce it in your mind, and if the child hears it, they will accept it and live up to it.
+  * Avoid giving your kids a label or role ("he's a troublemaker", "she always has to be the boss") because your perceptions will inevitably reinforce it in your mind, and if the child hears it, they will accept it and live up to it.
   * Even favorable roles are dangerous, e.g. "she brings me so much joy", because they may feel like they